 A riparian buffer extending 15 metres from shore, and the 30 metre water setback are the two most effective tools in minimizing the impacts of development in waterfront areas.
-These are implemented through the municipal plan review process and MVCA Development, Interference with Wetlands and Alterations to Shorelines and Watercourses Regulation and voluntarily through stewardship efforts.
+These are implemented through the municipal plan review process and MVCA's Development, Interference with Wetlands and Alterations to Shorelines and Waterways Regulation.
+They are also implemented on a voluntary basis through various stewardship efforts.